 Ciprofloxacin is an antibiotic agent in the fluoroquinolone class used to treat bacterial infections such as urinary tract infections and pneumonia.
-Ciprofloxacin is FDA approved for treatment of urinary tract infections, sexually transmitted diseases (gonorrhea and chancroid), skin, bone and joint infections, prostatitis, typhoid fever, gastrointestinal infections, lower respiratory tract infections, anthrax, plague, and salmonellosis.
+Ciprofloxacin is FDA approved for the treatment of urinary tract infections, sexually transmitted infections (gonorrhea and chancroid), skin, bone and joint infections, prostatitis, typhoid fever, gastrointestinal infections, lower respiratory tract infections, anthrax, plague, and salmonellosis.
 For respiratory tract infections, ciprofloxacin should not be a first-line empirical therapy if penicillin-susceptible Streptococcus pneumoniae is the primary pathogen.
-Ciprofloxacin is an appropriate treatment option in patients with mixed infections, or patients with predisposing factors for Gram-negative infections.
+Ciprofloxacin is an appropriate treatment option in patients with mixed infections or patients with predisposing factors for Gram-negative infections.
 Ciprofloxacin was patented in 1983 by Bayer A.G. and approved in 1987 by the United States Food and Drug Administration (USFDA).

 Ciprofloxacin is a bactericidal antibiotic of the fluoroquinolone drug class.
 It inhibits DNA replication by inhibiting bacterial DNA topoisomerase and DNA-gyrase.
 Of the fluoroquinolone class, ciprofloxacin is the most potent against gram-negative bacilli bacteria (notably, the Enterobacteriaceae such as Escherichia coli, Salmonella spp., Shigella spp., and Neisseria).
 Ciprofloxacin also has effectiveness against some gram-positive bacteria.
 Ciprofloxacin is the most active against Pseudomonas aeruginosa, among the quinolones.
 Progressively decreasing susceptibility among P. aeruginosa has been reported in Europe, North and South America, predominantly in the hospital or nursing home settings with identifiable risk factors.
 Ciprofloxacin is readily absorbed but typically does not achieve complete absorption.
-The bioavailability of oral ciprofloxacin is 70-80%.
+The bioavailability of oral ciprofloxacin is 70 to 80%.
 Ciprofloxacin is one of the few oral antibiotics able to treat P. aeruginosa infections.

 Ciprofloxacin is available both orally and intravenously.